 Struggling to find the best exercise balls and other herding toys for your pup?
 Consider providing a few horse toys on top of the options we talk about in this article!
 It might sound strange at first, but horse toys are especially well designed to stand up to rough wear — and you can find a great size variety on the larger end if your dog needs more challenging levels of play.

 Don’t limit yourself to toys designed specifically for herding breeds.
-The same article also mentions that plenty of dogs can benefit from toys designed for herders, regardless of their breed.
+Plenty of dogs can benefit from toys designed for herders, regardless of their breed.
 Think about toys that tap into your dog's natural instincts.
 Does your dog love to chase?
 A flirt pole or a classic frisbee might be a great fit.
 Do they enjoy using their nose?
 Puzzle toys or toys that can be stuffed with treats can provide hours of entertainment.
 Don't forget about simple pleasures like chewing, sniffing, and licking, which can be just as enriching as high-energy activities.

 Variety is important for dogs, too.
 Offer a range of toys that cater to different play styles and instincts.
 Combine physical toys like balls and frisbees with mental puzzles and treat-dispensing toys to keep your dog stimulated and entertained.
 Get creative!
 You can incorporate training into playtime by using toys as rewards or including them in obedience exercises.
 A visit to a Sniffspot can also provide a novel environment and new opportunities for play and exploration.